The Carnation Revolution: Lisbon’s Peaceful Uprising

 10. Reflect at the Revolution Memorial in Praça do Comércio

-– Tips for Visiting: The square offers beautiful views of the Tagus River and is surrounded by stunning architecture.
-It’s a great place to sit and contemplate the changes brought by the revolution.
+• Tips for Visiting: The square offers breathtaking views of the Tagus River and is ideal for contemplating the revolution’s legacy.

 11. Learn About the Role of the Media at Rádio Renascença

-– Tips for Visiting: While the radio station itself is not a tourist site, visiting the Museu da Rádio in Lisbon offers insights into the role of media during the revolution and its impact on Portuguese society.
+• Tips for Visiting: While the station isn’t open to tourists, visiting the Museu da Rádio provides insights into the power of media in shaping political movements.

-– Tips for Visiting: While the building itself is not open to the public, walking through the area provides a sense of the strategic importance of the location.
-Nearby plaques and markers offer historical context.
+• Tips for Visiting: While the building itself isn’t open to the public, walking through the area provides a sense of the revolution’s historical significance.

 The Carnation Revolution: Lisbon’s Peaceful Uprising